Peruvian police arrest Keiko Fujimori in Odebrecht probe

 Police in Peru have arrested Keiko Fujimori, the opposition leader and daughter of disgraced ex-president Alberto Fujimori, for alleged money laundering involving Brazilian construction giant Odebrecht, her lawyer said Wednesday.

-The 43-year-old was arrested on the orders of prosecutors investigating suspect contributions to her election campaign, her lawyer Giuliana Loza said.
+The 43-year-old was arrested on the orders of prosecutors investigating contributions to her campaign when she ran for president in 2011, her lawyer Giuliana Loza said.

 The leader of Popular Force, the biggest party in Congress, Fujimori was arrested after giving evidence at the public prosecutor's office to a judge investigating alleged party funding from Odebrecht.

-She was placed in preventive detention for 10 days, said Loza, who described the arrest as "an outrage and an abuse".
+However, in a shock development, she was arrested and placed in preventive detention for 10 days, said Loza, who described the arrest as "an outrage and an abuse."

 A further 19 people have been arrested in the case linked to contributions to Popular Force during Keiko Fujimori's 2011 presidential campaign.